Zenith Z-89

-The Z-89 is a personal computer produced by Zenith Data Systems (ZDS) in the early 1980s.
+The Z-89 is a personal computer introduced in 1979 by Heathkit, but produced primarily by Zenith Data Systems (ZDS) in the early 1980s.
+It combined an updated version of the Heathkit H8 microcomputer and H19 terminal in a new case that has room for a built-in floppy disk on the right side of the display.
+Based on the Zilog Z80 microprocessor, it is capable of running CP/M as well as Heathkit's own HDOS.

 Description

 The Zenith Z-89 is based on the Zilog Z80 microprocessor running at 2.048 MHz, and supports the HDOS and CP/M operating systems.
-The US$2295 Z-89 is integrated in a terminal-like enclosure with a non-detachable keyboard, 12-inch monochrome CRT with a 80x25 screen, 48 KB RAM, and a 5.25" floppy disk drive.
+The US$2295 Z-89 is integrated in a terminal-like enclosure with a non-detachable keyboard, 12-inch monochrome CRT with a 80x25 character screen (the 25th line was a special status line), 48 KB RAM, and a 5.25" floppy disk drive (originally hard-sectored with 100 KB storage capacity).
+The CRT was available in white or green phosphor versions.

+The computer is compatible with Heathkit H8 software.
+Compatible operating systems are HDOS, CP/M (requiring a hardware modification by Heath/Zenith to the ROM monitor), UCSD Pascal (P-System Pascal), and MP/M.